wp-plugins/gravity-forms-toolbar/readme.txt

  * NEW: Added help tab on plugin's settings page.
  * NEW: Moved resources and links group from plugin main file to extra files for performance optimization if this group might be disabled via settings/ constant.
  * CODE: Minor code/documentation updates & improvements.
- * UPDATE: Updated German and Serbian translations and also the .pot file for all translators!
+ * UPDATE: Updated German translations and also the .pot file for all translators!
  * UPDATE: Initiated new three digits versioning, starting with this version.
  * UPDATE: Moved screenshots to 'assets' folder in WP.org SVN to reduce plugin package size.